cjbarnes29/ccna-networking-portfolio/Project-02-OSPF-Routing/README.md

 no shutdown
 ```

-After enabling the interface, connectivity between routers was restored.
+After enabling the interface, router communication was restored.

 ![No Shutdown](no-shutdown.png)